WARNING: CONTAINS SPOILERS FOR TOWERS OF MIDNIGHT

 Gawyn:

 Gawyn with his eyes full of pain and hatred.The divisive events in the White Tower and in Andor caused Gawyn to feel pain and hatred.
-Pain from his separation from Elayne and Egwene, since he loves them and wants to protect them, and because he believed his mother has been killed by Rand.
-He also felt the pain of conflicting loyalties – siding for the White Tower against Siuan and yet knowing Egwene and Elayne were among the rebels.
+Pain from his separation from Elayne and Egwene, since he loved them and wanted to protect them, and because he believed his mother has been killed by Rand.
+He also felt the pain of conflicting loyalties—siding for the White Tower against Siuan and yet knowing Egwene and Elayne were among the rebels.

 - The Shadow Rising, What Lies Hidden